 Sharing is such an important part of any art form, and it is really one of those things you have to do to understand just how valuable it is.
 Try it!
 We will be there to back you up :)

 As we progress in planning, we will put together a list of songs that will be played.
-At that point you can let us know what songs you would like to play.
+At that point we will let you know how to proceed.

-Don't worry, we will be posting video and audio resources, note sheets and everything we have available to help you in learning the songs we plan to play.
+Don't worry, we will be posting video and audio resources, note sheets and everything we have available to help you in learning the repertoire.

 9 dinners (August 1st-9th)